Surrey County Council

 At-home support

-To help support residents after leaving the Warm Welcome venue, we’re providing packs of winter essential items including thermal socks, gloves, flasks, wheat bags and heated electric blankets.
-We’re also providing free CO alarms for households that need one, as well as free boiler servicing and gas safety checks to keep the most vulnerable residents safe at home.
+To help support residents after leaving the Warm Welcome venue, we’re providing packs of winter essential items including thermal socks, gloves, hats, scarves, flasks, and heated electric blankets.
+From 2025 onwards, we’re introducing additional winter packs for children including warm clothing and blankets.
+These packs are being distributed through schools and community groups.

 In partnership with Surrey Fire and Rescue Service, we’re offering free Safe and Well home visits for residents to receive personalised fire and gas safety information at home and have smoke and carbon monoxide alarms fitted if needed.